lqd-io/documentation/_ios/v2/sections/2-8-setup-push-notifications-and-in-app-messages.md

 }
 {% endhighlight %}

-Configure APNS Certificate
+#### Configure APNS Certificate

 To send Push Notifications as your App, Liquid must authenticate with Apple's Push Notification Service (APNS) using your App's certificate.

-Check our [Push Notifications Documentation](/documentation/dashboard#import-apns-cert) to learn how to set it up on Liquid dashboard.
+Check the [Setup push notifications certificates](#setup-push-notifications-certificates) section to learn how to set it up on Liquid dashboard.